greenware2/meh-whynot/README.md

 - [Scape05](https://scape05.com) - A recreation of 2005 RuneScape.
 # Misc.
 - [Toonami: Aftermath](https://www.toonamiaftermath.com) - Pretty sick revival of Toonami from the mid 2000s.
 Also includes revivals of Nickelodeon and MTV from around 1997.

+# Upcoming
+-  **Social Networking**: NewSpace, a complete recreation of Myspace circa 2005.
+Ran by the same dude who runs Retrobook.
+-  **Photography**: Snippr, a faithful recreation of Flickr right when it launched, will include API, Uploadr, so and so.